mpv-player/mpv/DOCS/man/ao.rst

         unless the driver is uninstalled.

         Also supports searching active devices by human readable name.
-If more than one device matches the name, refuses loading it.
+If more than one device matches the name, initialization will fail and mpv will fall back to another audio output driver.

         This option is mostly deprecated in favour of the more general ``--audio-device`` option.
 That said, ``--audio-device=help`` will give